sedexdev/source_page/README.md

 <code>python main.py -p [abspath]/python_script.py</code>

-This will create pretty-printed, colour coded HTML file of the Python script that you can add to a Web page.
+This will create a pretty-printed, colour coded HTML file of the Python script that you can add to a Web page.

 In time this app should be available on <a href="https://pypi.org/">PyPI</a>